pohaha/Protei_hw_1-2/readme.md

 once the reciever reads from shared memory - protocol memory is set to recieved and thus - allowing the producer to send another package.
 The process keeps on going according to the amount of packages - provided in control package which itself is an invitation for consumer to start communication.

 # TODO
-* according to coderewiev - solve the problems detected during the first part of HW
 * await codereview on the second part of HW
 * Architectural:
     * encapsulate an entity responsible for protocol (DRY principle on the reciever and consumer part)